The Dead-Honest Truth About Marketing Automation

 Marketing Automation Is Not Marketing Autopilot

 Marketing automation platforms like HubSpot do not get you leads.
-It is a tool that facilitates lead generation and nurturing, but you must do the work.
+It is a tool that facilitates the lead generation and nurturing, but you must do the work.
 It is really like a car: it will get you from point A to point B quicker than walking but you must drive it and you must put gas into it.
-It is a tool!
+It’s a tool!

-This means that yes, you do have to blog, create emails, create other content, talk to people in social media, and other marketing activities.
+This means that yes, you do have to blog, create emails, create other content, talk to people on social media, and other marketing activities.
 There’s a reason why 93% of companies using inbound marketing increased their lead generation (source).
-They did the work!
+They did the work that’s necessary!

-If you were given HubSpot for free, without spending a minimum of 10 – 15 hours every week (or paying someone to do it for you) on producing content, promoting it, analyzing data, engaging in social media, and other marketing related activities – you will not get leads!
+If you were given HubSpot for free, without spending a minimum of 10 – 15 hours every week (or paying someone to do it for you) on producing content, promoting it, analyzing data, engaging in social media, and other marketing-related activities – it will be a waste of money and you will not get leads!

-This is true regardless if you’re using marketing automation platform or not.
-You must do the work if you want leads.
+This is true regardless if you’re using a marketing automation platform or not.
+You must do the hard, necessary work if you want leads.

 Marketing and Automation